Thanks to modern technology, arcades, movie theaters and libraries are now in our living rooms. Why can't church sermons be too?

 Unless you're singing music that was written before the 1920s, there's a high chance that you're performing copyrighted material.
 Sure, there are ways to gain permission to stream this content, but it's complicated, and you should choose to skip it for legal reasons.

 To be safe, consider cutting the music portion of your service from your production.
-If you frequently open your church sermon with public announcements or address specific issues, keep in mind that you're broadcasting to a worldwide audience.
+If you frequently open your sermon with church announcements or address specific issues, keep in mind you're broadcasting to a worldwide audience.

 You also need to ensure your camera isn't recording minors or other protected individuals such as victims of abuse.
 This is not only for their safety but for legal purposes.